You may think buying a cactus or succulent potting mix at your local garden center is the best way to get the right

 It certainly is the easiest and if you just have a few succulents to pot, this is probably true.

 However, if you’re like most succulent lovers, you’ll soon be rooting:

 … and others requiring the need for larger amounts of soil designed for succulents.

-In this article, we provide a simple soil recipe for mixing up your own affordable succulent mix.
+In this article, we provide a simple potting soil recipe for mixing up your own affordable succulent mix.

 We’ll also share information to help you make wise decisions when choosing ingredients to suit your own situation and location.
 Read on to learn more.

-#1 Requirement Of The Best Soil For Succulents
+#1 Requirement Of The Best Succulent Soil Mixes

 It’s very easy and inexpensive to mix up your own succulent soil.

-Any type of soil used as a cactus mix or succulent mix you create – MUST be a fast draining soil.
+There is no ideal potting soil.
+But, any type of soil used as a cactus mix or succulent mix you create – MUST be a well-draining soil.

-The problem of roots rot with all types of succulents are caused by over watering.
+The problem of roots rot with all types of succulents are caused by excess water and wet soil.

 This can be the result of too much water or the result of the soil mix retaining too much water.

 A gritty mix, with good drainage, is the number one quality sought in soil used to grow succulent plants.

 What Goes Into A Good Succulent Potting Soil Mixture?

-Succulent potting soils should be composed mostly of larger, porous materials.
+A potting mix for succulents should be composed mostly of larger, porous materials.

 In any location, you can find the ingredients needed at your local garden center, home improvement center and/or local feed store.

 Here’s what you’ll need:

 This is exactly what you don’t want.
-Most types of regular potting mixes intended for indoor plant should be fine.
+Most types of regular potting soils intended for indoor plants should be fine.

 Most contain peat moss which causes the soil to hold too much water.
 Some growers use coconut coir over peat moss.